-Furthermore, distributors shall cooperate with the competent authorities, at their request, on any action taken to eliminate or mitigate the risks posed by devices which they have made available on the market .
-Distributors must also provide free of charge samples of or access to a device that they have made available to any competent authority that so requires.
+Furthermore, distributors shall cooperate with the competent authorities, at their request, on any action taken to eliminate or mitigate the risks posed by devices which they have made available on the market 30.

 3. OTHER OBLIGATIONS ON DISTRIBUTORS CONTINUOUSLY

 Distributors also face other obligations that apply to all the economic operators (manufacturers, authorised representatives, importers, distributors, etc.) throughout their activity.